 $ refactrctl <command> --auth-token=<auth-token> [options...] [args...]

-The API token can also be provided in the REFACTR_AUTH_TOKEN
+The API token can also be provided in the FACTORY_AUTH_TOKEN environment variable:

-The CLI is organized into commands, such as “list” and “create”.
-These commands are combined with an resource type, such as “project” or “pipeline”.
+The CLI is organized into commands, such as list and create.
+These commands act on a resource type, such as project or pipeline.
 Some commands require additional arguments.

 $ refactrctl <command> <resource> [options...] [args...]

-- creates a project, pipeline, pipeline revision, job and otherget
+• create - creates a project, pipeline, pipeline revision, job and other

-- retrieves a single organization, project, pipeline, pipeline revision job and otherlist
+• get - retrieves a single organization, project, pipeline, pipeline revision job and other

-- retrieves a list of organizations, projects, pipelines and other to which you have an accessdelete
+• list - retrieves a list of organizations, projects, pipelines and other to which you have an access

-- schedules a run of a pipeline or jobrerun
+• run - schedules a run of a pipeline or job

 The following options are available for all commands: